 Forbes calls Kathy Smith a “Fitness Titan” for good reason.
 With her iconic library of exercise videos, Kathy has stood at the forefront of the fitness and wellness industries for more than 30 years.
-And with her highly-acclaimed podcast and all-in-one workout app, Kathy remains at the cutting edge of a business she helped to pioneer.
+And with her highly-acclaimed podcast and all-in-one workout app, Kathy remains at the cutting edge of a business she helped pioneer.
 The Kathy Smith empire boasts over $500 million in sales – with a collection of New York Times bestselling books, videos, lifestyle products and fitness equipment – and a spot in the Video Hall of Fame.

 The daughter of an airforce pilot, Kathy grew up in Brazil, Alabama, Hawaii, Texas and Illinois, before finally settling in Los Angeles in the mid-1970s – the birthplace of the health and fitness movement.
 During her early days in LA, Kathy explored her passion for exercise, first as an avid runner (running her first marathon in 1975), and later attending fitness classes alongside future fitness phenom Jane Fonda.
 Kathy began teaching her own classes, combining calisthenics with aerobics, and was quickly approached by a record producer to launch one of the first exercise albums: an LP with Kathy’s audio instructions and a poster demonstrating the moves.
-The success of her LP gave way to VHS workouts… and the rest is fitness history.
+The success of her LP gave way to VHS/DVD workouts… and the rest is fitness history.

 With her lifelong mission to “inspire the best in all people,” Kathy has served as a contributing expert to countless media outlets, beginning with her own hosted show on the USA network, Alive and Well.
 She offered exercise routines to an ever-expanding audience, first as a correspondent on The Today Show and then as a columnist for the Los Angeles Times.
 And when The Oprah Winfrey Show devoted an episode to overcoming the challenges of menopause, Kathy shared breakthrough techniques from her bestselling book Moving Through Menopause.

-Kathy appears frequently on QVC and other home shopping platforms to promote her chart-topping direct response products, which include WalkFit, Fat Burning Breakthrough, and a collaboration with BeachBody and The American Diabetes Association called Project You, the world’s first all-in-one nutrition and exercise program designed to combat type 2 diabetes.
+Kathy has appeared frequently on QVC and other home shopping platforms to promote her chart-topping direct response products, which include WalkFit, Fat Burning Breakthrough, and a collaboration with BeachBody and The American Diabetes Association called Project You, the world’s first all-in-one nutrition and exercise program designed to combat type 2 diabetes.

 In 2012, Kathy partnered with PBS to launch her special Ageless Energy, which spotlights her unique tools for boosting energy, stamina, strength and vitality at any age and continues to air nationally.